runderwoman/faaspot-cli/docs/cli.rst

 The FaaSpot command-line interface (CLI) is the default method for interacting with FaaSpot, to manage your functions.

-For installation instruction, please refer to the :ref:`installation` section.
+For installation instructions, please refer to the :ref:`installation` section.

 Usage
 =====